-- Irresistibly yummy - a delicious blend of buttery avocados, crunchy red onions, tangy limes, and coriander with a touch of red chilli that is bound to have you coming back for more.
+- Irresistibly yummy - a delicious blend of buttery avocados, crunchy red onions, tangy limes, and coriander that is bound to have you coming back for more.

-- Super quick and easy to prepare - with five key ingredients and a few simple steps you can make this yummy avocado dip in less than 10 minutes.
+- Super quick and easy to prepare - with 4 key ingredients and a few simple steps you can make this yummy avocado dip in less than 10 minutes.

 - Made without tomatoes - the perfect guacamole recipe for tomato-haters and those who live with them.

-- Versatile - a tasty breakfast food, an essential side-dish for my chilli, tacos and cheese quesadillas or a simple tasty snack served with a bowl of tortilla chips.
+- Versatile - serve alone with tortilla chips, or as a side for my chilli, jackfruit tacos and cheese quesadillas or a simple tasty snack served with a bowl of tortilla chips.

 - Crowd pleaser - it's vegetarian, vegan, dairy and gluten-free.

 Guacamole without tomatoes

 While this is a matter of personal preference, you won't find tomatoes in traditional Mexican guacamole.
 We ate guacamole pretty much every day on vacation in Mexico and while the guacamole varied a little from place to place, tomatoes were never included.

 Some people like to incorporate tomatoes into guacamole because they bring a slightly tangy element and chunky texture.

 I personally find that they turn attention away from the creamy texture and delicious yet subtle flavours ripe avocados have to offer.